pgryzan/f5-certificate-rotation/README.md

   ![alt text](https://github.com/pgryzan/f5-certificate-rotation/blob/master/images/F5%20VIP.png "F5 VIP")
 * Now your ready to SSH into the Hashistack vm.
 Run the outputs ssh_hashistack command to login into the vm and change the directory to /tmp.
 This is where all of the certificate rotation action is happening.
 * Take a look at the certs.tmpl file.
-This is the temaplate that Consul Template uses to create the certs.json file.
+This is the template that Consul Template uses to create the certs.json file.
 The certs.json file is uploaded to the F5 VM to rotate the certificate.
 * Take a look at the certs.json file.
 Notice the we've already setup the Vault PKI Engine to rotate the certificates every 30 seconds.
 You can watch the remarks timestamp update by running:
   ```bash
   cat certs.json